seanpm2001/Computer-cursor-tech-support/Windows/Windows 10/README.md

 ## Basic troubleshooting

 If it is a one time thing, you can close programs with `alt` + `f4` and you can save your files with `CTRL` + `s` (to save playlists in VLC Media Player, the shortcut is `CTRL` + `Y`) sometimes, the issue may resolve on its own after a few programs are closed.
 If not keep closing until you get to the desktop and see if it responds.
-If not, try the tricks below, or reboot your system by pressing `ALT` + `F4` on the desktop, then press `TAB` to select the dropdown, and use the up and down arrow keys until you get to `restart and update` or `update and shutdown` (if you don't have your "daily" forced Windows 10 update ready yet, just look for `restart` or `shutdown`
+If not, try the tricks below, or reboot your system by pressing `ALT` + `F4` on the desktop, then press `TAB` to select the dropdown, and use the up and down arrow keys until you get to `restart` or `shutdown` (unless there is an update available, then you might want or might not want to do it)

 **You should NOT power down your system by holding down the power button** unless the keyboard isn't responding as well, this should be a last resort) pressing the power button will put the computer into sleep mode (with default settings) so this won't work.